ArduPilot/ardupilot_wiki/common/source/docs/common-flywoof405pro.rst

 ========
 This board does not come with ArduPilot firmware pre-installed.
 Use instructions here to load ArduPilot the first time :ref:`common-loading-firmware-onto-chibios-only-boards`.

 Firmware for this board can be found `here <https://firmware.ardupilot.org>`_ in  sub-folders labeled "FlywooF405Pro".
-Firmware is provided only for Copter/Heli but may be built for other vehicles using the `ArduPlot Custom Firmware Build Server <https://custom.ardupilot.org>`__
+Firmware is provided only for Copter/Heli but may be built for other vehicles using the `ArduPilot Custom Firmware Build Server <https://custom.ardupilot.org>`__

 [copywiki destination="plane,copter,rover,blimp"]